Chengyui/NuwaTS/README.md

-# NuwaTS: Mending Every Incomplete Time Series
+# NuwaTS: a Foundation Model Mending Every Incomplete Time Series

  This is the pytorch implementation for Our Paper: NuwaTS: Mending Every Incomplete Time Series